 Of the second family, Edgar inherited 'Hereford.'
 Thomas became a clergyman and went to England; he inherited some Sydney city property from his father.
 Alfred became the owner of 'Burrandong,' but sold it and settled in New Zealand.
-The daughter married Captain Isherwood and moved to England
+The daughter married Captain Isherwood and moved to England.

-In Dawn in the Valley, W. Allan Wood wrote of William Cox and the Negoa estate: -
+In Dawn in the Valley, W. Allan Wood gave details of William Cox and the Negoa estate: -

 William Cox the elder of Clarendon and his son William Cox of Hobartville, between them purchased 8000 acres to form the estate of Negoa.
 William Cox of Clarendon who made the Blue Mountains Road to Bathurst, was authorised on 3 May 1825, to purchase 4000 acres and William of Hobartville was permitted to purchase an equal area by an order dated 23 June 1825.
-When William the elder had completed the purchase of some of this land he sold it to William of Hobartville, who purchased the remainder of his father's reserve to complete the 8000 acres in Negoa
+When William the elder had completed the purchase of some of this land he sold it to William of Hobartville, who purchased the remainder of his father's reserve to complete the 8000 acres in Negoa.

 A cottage was to be built on the Negoa estate by William Cox of Hobartville in 1845 - Bricks, lime, cedar, hardwood, shingles were required to be supplied by the contractor

 February 1846 Family Notice - Sydney Morning Herald - Married, On Tuesday the 24th February 1846 by Rev. T.C.
-Mackinson at St. Thomas Church, Mulgoa, John Hobart Cox, Esq., of Negoa, Hunter River, second son of William Cox Esq., of Hobartville, to Eliza Georgina, eldest daughter of George Cox, Esq., of Wimbourne, Mulgoa
+Mackinson at St. Thomas Church, Mulgoa, John Hobart Cox, Esq., of Negoa, Hunter River, second son of William Cox Esq., of Hobartville, to Eliza Georgina, eldest daughter of George Cox, Esq., of Wimbourne, Mulgoa (4)

 Eliza Georgina and John Hobart Cox produced twelve children over the next twenty years.